How to effectively preserve buildings while eliminating uncertainties, risk and the change-orders plaguing most preservation projects.

 Let’s look at why this building-focused rather than design-focused project worked so well.

-In a nutshell, this graphic describes the evolutionary nature of a process focused on the exact needs of a specific building by incorporating feedback loops that allow conditions to be addressed as they are uncovered during part of the project.
+In a nutshell, this graphic describes the evolutionary nature of a process focused on the exact needs of a specific building by incorporating feedback loops that allow conditions to be incorporated as they are uncovered.

 This stands in stark contrast to the design-driven process that uses the process of new construction and standard AIA documents.
 When approached that way, the entire project is guided by documents drafted in an office in the absence of enough information about on-site realities.
 Of course as soon as this type of project begins, new conditions are uncovered that cannot be accommodated by the design.